Skip to Content

 Similarly, there may be no known risk factor that identifies a person at risk of SCA.

-Risk factors for SCA, when present, can include:
+Risk factors, when present, can include:

 • Diseases causing abnormal heart structure, for example Congenital Heart Disease and various forms of Cardiomyopathy.